META (META) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 META Historical Price

-According to the latest data gathered on META live price page, the current price of META is 1,093.4USD.
-The circulating supply of META(META) is 20.89K META , giving it a market capitalization of $22.84M.
+According to the latest data gathered on META live price page, the current price of META is 1,124.53USD.
+The circulating supply of META(META) is 20.89K META , giving it a market capitalization of $23.49M.

 The META Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of META based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.